Wanna cut to the chase? I went searching for the best mini guitar amp, and my top pick was the Behringer U-Phoria UMC404HD.

 You can get audio interfaces at a range of different prices.

-I also included some frequently asked questions at the end, so check that out if you need more info.
+I also included a buying guide and some frequently asked questions at the end, so check that out if you need more info.

 Sometimes audio interfaces are available as bundles, with headphones and microphones included.
 But most people prefer to buy those separately, so I’ll concentrate on the audio interface alone.